11eerrrdd11/recommendations-ai/README.md

     - [x] Hide API key from browsers with restricted cloud function
 - [ ] Start AB test
     - [ ] Add feature flags to turn recs on or off for shopify site
+- [ ] Minimum public application requirements
+    - [ ] Save clientId and customerId to my backend using script tag
+    - [ ] Capture required user events with script tags and webhooks
+    - [ ] Load tracking code and javascript functions with script tags
+    - [ ] Render recommendations with script tags

 ## Comparison